jsdecena/aggrepay/README.md

     }'
 ```

-> Step 2.
-Your html form above should post in your backend.
+2. Your html form above should post in your backend.
 Then, once you collected the data from the frontend post it to aggreg82r.com

 ```curl
 curl --request POST \